Signalling SystemsOn this page

 For instance, a very common combination is for three stop signals to be mounted together, with the middle one being placed higher and providing the indication for the main route, whereas the signals on the left and right of it provide indications for the branches on either side.
 If all routes are of equal importance, all signals are at the same height. (‘Equal importance’ in practice means all the routes allow the maximum permissible speed for the section.)

 In rare circumstances, one can find multiple signals placed on the same mast one above the other; in such a case, the convention is that the highest one refers to the leftmost divergence, and successive signals below it refer to successive routes to the right.

 The same convention applies for converging routes (top-to-bottom is left-to-right).
 Although diverging routes can share a single signal (with a route indicator in colour-light signalling), converging routes never share signals; a separate signal is provided for each line.

-Stop signals controlling the approach to goods yards or goods-only lines have a black ring fixed to the end of the semaphore arm.
+Stop signals controlling the approach to goods yards or goods-only lines had a black ring fixed to the end of the semaphore arm.
 No corresponding indication is provided in colour-light territory.
-Similarly, semaphore signals controlling lines for dock platforms have a black semicircle (in the shape of a 'D') fixed to the end of the semaphore arm.
+Similarly, semaphore signals controlling lines for dock platforms had a black semicircle (in the shape of a ‘D’) fixed to the end of the semaphore arm.
 Again, no corresponding indication is provided for a colour-light signal.